koayon/awesome-adaptive-computation/README.md

 [pdf](https://arxiv.org/pdf/2201.05596.pdf),
 [official code](https://github.com/microsoft/DeepSpeed/tree/master/deepspeed/moe)

-> Training solution and inference solution for distributed MoE models as part of the DeepSpeed library.
-Improves training efficiency and serving latency.
+> Training and inference solution for distributed MoE models.
-> They also present a new MoE architecture PR-MoE which is has more experts in higher layers and a method for distilling expert models into dense 'student models'.
+> They also present a new MoE architecture PR-MoE which has more experts in higher layers and a method for distilling expert models into dense 'student models'.

 <!-- Sten (2022) [pdf](https://arxiv.org/pdf/2304.07613.pdf)
 > PyTorch implementation of efficient, unstructured sparsity linear algebra operations with gradients.